What’s shifting beneath your rankings, and why most strategies won’t survive it.

 - Entity relationships

-You don’t need to repeat ‘best personal injury lawyer Atlanta’ 7 times.
+You don’t need to repeat ‘best personal injury lawyer Atlanta’ seven times.

 You need to write like someone who understands the fear, timeline, and outcome a person in that moment is navigating.